bitterjug/devjournal-crypto/devjournal.markdown

 on the server is more up to date than the image checked in maybe.

 Test by ssh to the live server and try sql remotely.

+### 14:37

+Well that didn't fix it, sill no matches.
+So I'm guessing those grantee details are not really coming from the Organization table.
+So where?
+Have alook at the view code associated with the template.